 Many of the savings offers and credit cards appearing on this site are from advertisers from which this website receives compensation for being listed here.
 This compensation may impact how and where products appear on this site (including, for example, the order in which they appear).
 These offers do not represent all deposit accounts and credit cards available.
 Credit score ranges are provided as guidelines only and approval is not guaranteed.

 If you’re not sure about CDs because they lock your investment at a specific interest rate, don’t lose hope.
 There are CDs that offer flexible options like raising your rate mid-term.
-Want to know how?
-Read on below to find out which CDs are the most flexible this quarter.

 Our Pick: Ally Bank 2-Year Raise Your Rate CD

 With the Ally Bank 2-Year Raise Your Rate CD, you’ll earn a strong APY with a one-time option to increase your rate if interest rates start to rise.
 It doesn’t have a minimum deposit amount and the early withdrawal penalty is only 60 days worth of interest.